-- Mindfulness sessions three times weekly. - Cultural capital assemblies take place which include themes linked to Relationships and Health Education content. - A Premier Sports coach is employed every lunch time to provide the children an opportunity to be active at lunchtime. - Having links with the local community to build relationships and create a positive environment for the children to thrive. - Mental health being a priority and interwoven throughout daily life at Fen Ditton. - Reflection Time at the end of every day in order to reflect on the successes of the day. - Friday Enrichment to provide a positive collaboration target to build team-working skills and to promote positive learning behaviours. - Regular mental health posts in Google Classroom to support children and their families. - An open-door policy for parents to ask for advice if needed. - Daily snack and chat time opportunities for the children to discuss current affairs and share their own experiences, P4C questions or Circle time sentence starters may be used during these times. - Homework is delivered through our Google Classroom platform and the children are provided with one piece of creative PSHE work, at least once a term, which is linked to the unit they are working on in school. - The use of STEPS therapeutic approach to behaviour management. - The use of Zones of Regulation resources and vocabulary across the school. - The provision of one-to-one emotional literacy sessions with a teaching assistant, for those children who need additional support. - Collaboration with all stakeholders with regards to how best to deliver content.
+- Mindfulness sessions weekly. - Cultural capital assemblies take place which include themes linked to Relationships and Health Education content. - Having links with the local community to build relationships and create a positive environment for the children to thrive. - Mental health being a priority and interwoven throughout daily life at Fen Ditton. - Reflection Time at the end of the day in order to reflect on the successes. - Friday Enrichment to provide a positive collaboration target to build team-working skills and to promote positive learning behaviours. - Regular mental health posts in Google Classroom to support children and their families. - An open-door policy for parents to ask for advice if needed. - Daily snack and chat time opportunities for the children to discuss current affairs and share their own experiences, P4C questions or Circle time sentence starters may be used during these times. - Homework is delivered through our Google Classroom platform and the children are provided with one piece of creative PSHE work, at least once a term, which is linked to the unit they are working on in school. - The use of Cambridge Therapeutic Thinking (formally STEPS) approach to behaviour management. - The use of Zones of Regulation resources and vocabulary across the school. - The use of Boxall Profile, a therapeutic approach to identify and address hidden social or emotional issues, to ensure that every child gets the support they need to engage fully with their education. - The provision of one-to-one emotional literacy sessions with a teaching assistant, for those children who need additional support. - Collaboration with all stakeholders with regards to how best to deliver content.